ChrisAustin318/JS-Exercise-Closures-Callbacks-ArrayMethods/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+  At the end because thats where the function personalDice is closed.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+  "Dan rolled a " is always the same but the number with change
 c.
 What is the lexical scope of `newRoll`?
+  The lexical scope for 'newRoll' is the return function.

 ### Task 3 - Stretch Goals